-Following initial contact I offer a brief telephone consultation of approximately 20minutes during which time we can discuss your current needs, your expectations/goals for therapy and explore what CBT could offer you.
-At the end of the consultation if we agree that CBT sounds helpful for you we can discuss scheduling our first session.
+Prior to any paid sessions I offer a free, brief telephone consultation of approximately 15minutes during which time we can discuss your difficulties in a little more detail, consider your expectations/goals for therapy and explore how CBT could be helpful for you.
+It is also an opportunity for me to answer any questions that you might have and to ensure that I am the right therapist for you and best placed to support you with your difficulties.
+If we agree that CBT sounds helpful and that I am the right therapist for you we will then discuss scheduling our first session.

 What does CBT therapy involve?

 CBT is a brief therapy and typically ranges from 4-20 sessions dependant on your presenting difficulties/problems and your goals for therapy.
-The sessions will each last 50 minutes (longer sessions may be required dependant on your difficulties) and it is encouraged that sessions take place on a regular basis in order to maintain therapy flow.
-Sessions take place face to face or delivered via telephone or video conferencing, the latter of which research has shown therapy outcomes to be as equally beneficial.
+Sessions will each last 50 minutes (longer sessions may be required dependant on your difficulties) and it is encouraged that sessions take place on a regular basis in order to maintain therapeuit flow.
+Due to Covid-19 sessions are currently offered via telephone or video conferencing (Zoom), the latter of which research has shown therapy outcomes are as equally beneficial as face to face.

 During our first sessions we will explore the development and maintenance of your presenting difficulties to formulate and create a shared understanding of your main problem/s.
 This formulation will then be used to identify where intervention could be beneficial to break vicious cycles you are experiencing.